Code-Institute-Submissions/donmiguelruiz/README.md

 * Tip: If you remove the /docs folder from the master branch after it's enabled, your site won't build and you'll get a page build error message for a missing /docs folder.

-* (1) On GitHub, navigate to your GitHub Pages site's repository.
+* (1) On GitHub, navigate to the donmiguelruiz repository.
 * (2) Create a folder in the root of your repository on the master branch called /docs.
 * (3) Under your repository name, click  Settings.
 * (4) Use the Select source drop-down menu to select master branch /docs folder as your GitHub Pages publishing source.